runtimerevolution/revent-api/README.md

 ### Configuration - Setting your python version

-- Now that you have pyenv, install the version you want to use:
+- Now that you have pyenv, install the version we want to use:

     ```bash
     pyenv install -v 3.10.4